Aon Assessment Tests - The Complete Guide [2025]

 Choose Your Aon Assessment

-Aptitude tests, also known as ability tests, assess your professional knowledge and abilities in specific areas of expertise, such as numerical, verbal, and mechanical reasoning.
+Aptitude tests, also referred to as ability tests, are a core component of Aon assessments and are designed to evaluate your professional knowledge and abilities in specific domains, such as numerical, verbal, and mechanical reasoning.
+These Aon cognitive ability tests are crucial for assessing your analytical and problem-solving skills required in various roles.

-Let's see an example of a scales numerical question:
+Let’s take a closer look at an example of a scales numerical question from a cut-e assessment:

 cut-e numerical chart